District of Columbia Rebates

 The quick version

-- Minimum 50 sq ft rain garden, 400 sq ft impervious area draining to it.
+- Rain garden minimum: 50 sq ft garden, 400 sq ft impervious area draining to it.
+Percolation test required.

 How to apply for District of Columbia rebates